Statistical laws and linguistics differ in naturalistic video and fictional conversations: Descriptive Statistics

 \section{Descriptive Statistics}

 The normal distribution of conversation scaling provides perhaps a normative finding for naturalistic conversations and could be studied further across naturalistic samples.
 These distributions are from conducting one regression per conversation assuming the conversation was long enough to be included; thus, \moviesindivshort's range is very large.
-Corpus ranges are: \candor: $[0.54,0.81]$, \moviesindivshort: $[0,1.78]$, and \moviesgroupshort: $[0.57, 0.97]$.
+Corpus ranges for scaling exponents are: \candor: $[0.54,0.81]$, \moviesindivshort: $[0,1.78]$, and \moviesgroupshort: $[0.57, 0.97]$.

-Plots in Figure~\ref{fig:all_scatter_aligned} show the variable nature of each corpus and how we need to carefully treat each as `conversation.'
-We report additional statistics here per corpus in Table~\ref{table:yet_more_descriptives} that qualify the spread of the data.
+Plots in Figure~\ref{fig:all_scatter_aligned} show the variable nature of each corpus.
+We report additional statistics in Table~\ref{table:yet_more_descriptives} that qualify the spread of the data.

-The next two plots (Figs. \ref{fig:pos_total_distribs} and \ref{fig:pos_unique_distribs}) respectively show total and unique conversation count distributions by corpus.
-Table \ref{table:pos_descriptives} lists total (T) and unique (U) means and standard deviations, describing the raw data per POS per corpus.
+The next two plots show total (Fig.~\ref{fig:pos_total_distribs}) and unique (Fig.~\ref{fig:pos_unique_distribs}) conversation count distributions by corpus.
+Table~\ref{table:pos_descriptives} lists total (T) and unique (U) means and standard deviations, describing the raw data per POS per corpus.
 Figure~\ref{fig:pos_descriptives_normed} normalizes the proportion of each POS to give a better sense of their representation across conversation modes.